rahulgopinath/rahulgopinath.github.io/_posts/2019-12-25-python-macros.markdown

 ```python
 #!/usr/bin/env python
 import codecs
 import re
 import ast
 ```

 ### Registering our codec

-As we mentioend before, the main action happens in `Codec.decode` We first make the source parsable, parse it, and then interpret the
+As we saw before, the main action happens in `Codec.decode`.
+We first make the source parsable, parse it, and then interpret the
 AST.

 ```python